-Big data has enabled businesses to utilize data analytics to extract valuable insights hidden within other company’s payroll data.
-While businesses keep track of their own payroll data and report it in monthly, quarterly or annual reports, there hasn’t been a way to get an advanced view into competitor’s payroll data until now.
+Big data has enabled businesses to utilize data analytics to extract valuable insights hidden within de-identified payroll data.
+While businesses keep track of their own payroll data and report it in monthly, quarterly, or annual reports, there hasn’t been a way to get an advanced view into payroll data across the wider ecosystem until now.

-Through payroll data analytics, businesses have a massive opportunity to gain foresight into their competitors operations more than ever before.
+Through payroll data analytics, businesses have a massive opportunity to gain insight into the wider ecosystem more than ever before.

-Payroll processing data is information that is generated from payroll processing companies conduct on weekly or bi-weekly bases.
-Payroll processing refers to benefits and payroll administration, and can be used as a key source for important information to fuel strategic insights.
-Looking at payroll processing data reveals the frequency of payments leaving a company every pay period, and can show when hiring trends are increasing or decreasing.
+Payroll processing data is information that is generated from payroll processing, which companies conduct on a weekly or bi-weekly basis.
+Payroll processing refers to benefits and payroll administration, and it can be used as a key source for important information to fuel strategic insights.
+Looking at de-identified payroll processing data reveals the frequency of payments leaving a company every pay period and can show when hiring trends are increasing or decreasing.

 While processing employee benefits and payroll has traditionally been paper-bound and human-led, today’s payroll services typically include tools that offer a deeper look into payroll data, providing reports on everything from employee absence rates to compensation change costs.
 Although these reports are important and helpful, they are not the same as analytics.